nickolamaz/blog/_posts/2022-06-14-kubernetes-node-affinity.md

 It is similar to nodeSelector but provides more granular control over the selection process.
 Node affinity enables a conditional approach with logical operators in the matching process, while nodeSelector is limited to looking for exact label key-value pair matches.
 Node affinity is specified in the PodSpec using the nodeAffinity field in the affinity section.

-{% include figure image_path="/assets/images/2022-06-14-kubernetes-node-affinity/how-node-affinity-works.png" alt="Node affinity diagram" caption="How node Affinity Works" %}
+{% include figure image_path="/assets/images/2022-06-14-kubernetes-node-affinity/how-node-affinity-works.png" alt="Node affinity diagram" caption="How node affinity works" %}

 ### What are pod affinity and anti-affinity?